Conoscere and sapere in Italian

 Conoscere i propri polli

-To know someone or something so well you can predict their behavior
+To know someone or something so well that you can predict their behavior

 Literally: To know one’s chickens